melt-umn/ableC-tensors/docs/FeatureSet.md

 ### Types.
 - ``array``

   An array has dimensions represented by an list of positive integer values.

+  Array can be constructed by `[shape], [data]` as in the example '[2,2] [1,2,3,4]' creates ''' 1 2 3 4 '''

   We can use ``dims`` as a function that returns the dimensions of an array.

-### Lang Independent Lin Alg
+### Lang Independent Lin Algebra
 - Dot Product :: (array a1, array a2) -> (array a3)

   - **Requires:**  dims(a1) = dims(a2), length(dims(a1)) = 1
   - **Ensures:** dims(a3) = []

-  This representation fo the type of the dot production operations tells us that it takes two arrays and returns an array.
+  This representation for the type of the dot production operations tells us that it takes two arrays and returns an array.
 The names (a1, a2, a3) let us identify them.

-  Besides the type requirements this requries that the two input arrays have the same dimensions and that they are vectors (by having the length of the dimensions be 1).
+  Besides the type requirements this requires that the two input arrays have the same dimensions and that they are vectors (by having the length of the dimensions be 1).

   If these requirements are met, the operation ensures that the result is a scalar.